cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 - [Ensuring the security of legacy protocols](#ensuring-the-security-of-legacy-protocols)

 {{% alert title="Tools" color="primary" %}}
-During this testing phase, pentesters use manual testing and exploitation tools, such as:
+During this testing phase, pentesters use multiple tools, such as:

 - Burp Suite Community/Professional
 - Metasploit